-Among other measures for the safety of our students BCA does the following:
+Among measures for the safety of our students BCA does the following:

 - All students on BCA programs are registered with the State Department and the US embassy in the country they study in.
 They receive immediate warnings and advice if incidents occur.

-- All BCA students are enrolled with On Call International which can arrange emergency evacuation if needed and which also advises on developing threatening situations.
+- All BCA students are enrolled with Cultural Insurance Services International (CISI) which can arrange emergency evacuation if needed and which also advises on developing threatening situations.
 It also assists in cases of medical emergency, natural disasters etc.

-- All BCA students receive pre-departure orientation that includes safety tips for all situations they could encounter.
+- All BCA students receive pre-departure orientations that include safety tips for all situations they could encounter

 - All students are required to inform the resident director of any independent travel, their itinerary and where they will be on a given day.